Apple Picking near Los Angeles: Best Orchards for Apple Picking with Kids

 Willowbrook Apple Farm — Best Overall Apple Picking Farm

 This family-run farm is my favorite in Oak Glen.
 While it’s smaller, it’s over 100 years old, and only allows in as many apple pickers as the trees can sustain.
 So while it never gets crowded in the orchard, there can be a long line to enter.
 Get here early!
 In addition to apple picking, the orchard offers u-press cider, berry picking, farm animal visits, educational tours, and wine tasting/s’more making evenings.
-Starting Labor Day Weekend, the farm is open for picking on Saturday and Sunday from 10am-4pm.
+Starting Labor Day Weekend, or sometimes slightly after depending on the weather, the farm is open for picking on Saturday and Sunday from 10am-4pm.
 Admission is free, and you pay per bag of apples you pick (large or small).
 Check Facebook or call before visiting to make sure there are apples available to pick.

 Learn about the many apple varieties, and take some great pictures at Stone Soup Farm.
 Photo courtesy of the farm.